cal-poly-csc530-2174/tiny-lc-compiler-mpwillia/README.md

 *Can you now overflow the stack?*  You bet

 ## Libraries
-We used [sexpdata](https://pypi.python.org/pypi/sexpdata) to parse the expression trees, our compiler than walks them, translating to appropriate python code along the way.
+We used [sexpdata](https://pypi.python.org/pypi/sexpdata) to parse the lambda calculus expressions into a symbolic tree.

+Our compiler than walks them, translating to appropriate python code along the way.